ellyanalinden/rice_diseases_kaggle/README.md

 * PyTorch Framework

 ## Discussion
-The size of the dataset is not too big.
+The size of the dataset is small.
 Total dataset is 3355.
 I splitted the dataset into training dataset 80%(2684), validation 10%(335), and testing 10%(336).
 My first attempt was using DenseNet 201 (learning rate of 0.01) and froze all the weights from the pretrained network.
 The accuracy was very poor, around 50%.
 Then, I tried another model, VGG16 (learning rate 0.01) and froze all the weights from the pretrained network, accuracy was 39%.
 ResNet 50 showed the same poor accuracy of 50%.
 It showed that the dataset is totally different from original image database.
 Then, I didn't freeze the weight parameter of the pretrained network.
 I set it to True and reached the accuracy of 80%.